Tib3rius/AutoRecon/README.md

 ## Requirements

 * Python 3
+* enscript
 * colorama
 * toml

-Once Python 3 is installed, pip3 can be used to install the other requirements:
+Once Python 3 and enscript are installed, pip3 can be used to install the other requirements:

 ```bash
 $ pip3 install -r requirements.txt